Cathedral of St. John in the Wilderness: History

 The first cathedral was at 20th and Welton and held its first services in 1881.
 Dean H. Martyn Hart was the first dean of the cathedral and he worked with other Denver clergy in 1887 to create the Denver Charity Organization, the first community charity solicitation fund in the United States - later renamed the United Way.

 A fire at the church in 1903 led to the construction of the current cathedral block at 14th and Washington.
 In 1908 a blind contest was held and the design of New York architectural firm of Tracy and Swartwout was selected.
 Work began on Saint John's Cathedral in 1908.
 The original design made use of flying buttresses to support the weight of the roof.
 This design allows for thinner walls and more glass area.
 The buttressed design was considered too expensive to build, so a redesign was requested which limited the cathedral to the nave and provided a temporary brick chancel.
 The foundation was then completed from this design.
 Bids for this revised design were still too high, so another redesign was requested, this third design excluded the buttresses and consequently had thicker heavier walls.
 The result of the installed foundation being too small to support the increased weight of the newest design's thicker and heavier walls resulted in the cathedral sinking during construction.
 Some walls and the center arch between the towers had to be disassembled and foundation corrected before building could resume.
 A lawsuit brought against Tracy and Swartwout was dismissed, as the building committee was found to be at fault.
 The two transepts, choir and great tower were never built.
 Only the nave was completed of limestone with a "temporary" brick chancel.
 The height of the ceiling in the Nave is 65 feet.
 It is 185 feet long and 52 feet wide.
 Dean Hart led the construction committee and hosted its first services in 1911.

 The stained glass was created by Charles Connick's studio.

 United States Supreme Court Associate Justice Byron White was buried at St. John's Cathedral in 2002.

+The Very Rev. Richard Lawson was installed as the cathedral's dean in 2017.